-The District, as lessee, has acquired land through various lease agreements.
+The District, as lessee, has obtained the right-to-use land through various lease agreements.
 Lease terms for our significant sites vary.
 The most significant lease was entered into by the District on May 31, 1996, to use land for instructional lab and classroom space with the term ending in 2068.
 This site is located at 3000 N. Fourth Street, Flagstaff, AZ 86004.